stfc-aeg/odin-sequencer/README.rst

 How to report progress in an executing sequence
 -----------------------------------------------

-Executing sequences can report progress to the user by calling the :code:`report_progress` function, which is exposed to every loaded sequence module.
+Executing sequences can report progress to the user by calling the :code:`set_progress` function, which is exposed to every loaded sequence module.
 This takes two arguments reporting the `current` and `total` steps in the sequence.
 This is used by the API and UI to display progress.
 (See example_sequences.py for an example.)